Before you go …

-Carolina Public Press (“CPP”) is a nonprofit online news service providing Western North Carolina with unbiased, in-depth and investigative reporting as well as educational opportunities to journalists, students and others.
+Carolina Public Press is an independent nonprofit news organization dedicated to nonpartisan, in-depth and investigative news built upon the facts and context North Carolinians need to know.
 CPP may be found at www.carolinapublicpress.org and its journalism is also shared and republished by some of the state’s other top media organizations.

 CPP currently allows news organizations and bloggers to freely share its content (please see “The Fine Print” section below).
 However, we do ask that you follow these requests: